Collaborium/MCPAgentStockAnalyzer/README.md

 - **Visual Dashboards:** The AI creates completely interactive, localized HTML graphing dashboards on demand.

 ## 🏗️ System Architecture
-*(You can copy this Mermaid schema over into Draw.io or securely view it natively inside Markdown viewers)*
 ```mermaid
 graph TD
     User([👤 End User])